Gustavo Díaz Ordaz: Early political career

-In a photo from 1938, Díaz Ordaz stands behind President Lázaro Cárdenas who is front and center.
-Also in the photo are two other future presidents of Mexico, Manuel Avila Camacho and Miguel Alemán.
 His political career had a modest start.
 He had not fought in the Revolution and his father had been part of Porfirio Díaz's regime, so his political rise was not straightforward.
 He served in the government of Puebla from 1932 to 1943.
-In the latter year he became a federal politician, serving in the Chamber of Deputies for the first district of the state of Puebla, and he served as a senator for the same state from 1946 to 1952.
-He came to national prominence in the cabinet of Mexican President President Adolfo López Mateos from 1958 to 1964, as Minister of the Interior (Gobernación).
+In the latter year he became a federal politician, serving in the Chamber of Deputies for the 1st federal electoral district of Puebla, and he served as a senator for the same state from 1946 to 1952.
+He came to national prominence in the cabinet of President President Adolfo López Mateos from 1958 to 1964, as Minister of the Interior (Gobernación).
 On 18 November 1963, he became the presidential candidate for the Institutional Revolutionary Party (PRI).
 Despite facing only token opposition, Díaz Ordaz campaigned as if he were the underdog.
-He won the presidential election on 5 July 1964.
+He won the presidential election on 5 July 1964, with 88.8% of the popular vote, while his main opponent, José González Torres of the National Action Party garnered only 10.9%.

 Presidency

+Inauguration

 Díaz Ordaz assumed the presidency on 1 December 1964 at the Palacio de Bellas Artes.
 There, he took the oath before the Congress of the Union presided over by Alfonso Martínez Domínguez.
 Former president Adolfo López Mateos turned over the presidential sash, and Díaz Ordaz delivered his inaugural address.
+The address lasted almost an hour, which was long for an inauguration speech in Mexico at the time.
+In his address, he promised to defend Mexico's constitution, submit to the will of Mexico's people, to prioritize the needs of Mexico's farmers, and (in response to criticism of the government's heavy involvement in business) that the government would not compete or supplant private investment.
+On foreign policy, he stated that Mexico would not break off relations with Fidel Castro's Cuba, and that foreign investment was always welcome in Mexico as long as laws were followed.
+He announced the members of his cabinet, retaining four ministers from López Mateos.
+Also at the inauguration were former presidents Emilio Portes Gil, Abelardo L. Rodríguez, Lázaro Cárdenas, Miguel Alemán Valdés, and Adolfo Ruiz Cortines.